PreventRansomware/PreventRansomware/docs/Post Compromise/LateralMovement.md

 Lateral movement detection is a cornerstone in defending against ransomware and other sophisticated cyber threats.
 Implementing a robust EDR platform and ensuring its alerts are constantly monitored can significantly enhance an organization's cybersecurity posture.
 While this is just one aspect of a comprehensive cybersecurity strategy, it's a critical one in the fight against ransomware.

 ---

-For more insights on cybersecurity and protecting your business against ransomware, visit [PreventRansomware.io](https://PreventRansomware.io).